taiki45/shiita/README.md

 Shiita is open source [Qiita](http://qiita.com/) clone, especially for private gourps such as enterprise.

 ## Why Shiita?
 Qiita is fantastic service for most of us.
-Besides, Qiita started [Qiita:Team](https://teams.qiita.com/) for private use.
+Besides, Qiita started [Qiita:Team](https://teams.qiita.com/) for private uses.

 But we are good to have a choice, which is fee-free and of course open-source.
 We can try private Qiita like service easily.
 If the service brings much good to you, you can start Qiita:Team.